StevenVB12/stevenvb12.github.io/_posts/2023-03-30-Minimap2-alignment.md

 As an exercise we can now try zooming in on 10,000 bp before and 200,000 bp after the start of the <i>optix</i> gene.

 But before we do this, let's build a more complex layout of our plot first.
 The `layout()` function will help us build the panels for a complex figure layout.
 Here, I build one with 7 rows (`nrows`), each with a different `height`.
 Everytime we will call the `plot()` function, one panel of this layout will become filled.
+We will use these additional panels to add some tracks with additional genomic annotations in the next steps.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #31708f; background-color: #d9edf7; border-color: #bce8f1;">